ANEW by Jane Skeer is the first exhibition of 2018 at Gallery 1855 and is drawn from the need to rethink the ready-made.

 I am extremely excited to be opening a studio and gallery space Collective Haunt Incorporated in Norwood which will house 19 fellow artists.
 I am planning to work a lot more community-minded in the future, as I really want to give back.
 My calendar for 2018 is very heavily booked. which is absolutely scary but very exciting at the same time.
 I think I work better under pressure.

-Jane also ran a workshop from 14-15 March, where participants used an assortment of old road signs and other discard materials to design and produce an installation of a large-scale artwork on the fence adjacent to Gallery 1855.
+Jane also ran a workshop from 14-15 March, where participants used an assortment of old road signs and other discard materials to design and produce a large-scale artwork on the fence adjacent to Gallery 1855.

-Here are some stunning shots of the finished ‘Sign of the Times’ artwork, and also some behind-the-scenes shots:
+Here are some stunning shots of the finished artwork ‘Sign of the Times’, and also some behind-the-scenes shots:

-‘anew’ opened Sunday 25 February at Gallery 1855 and is on display from Wednesday 28 February until Saturday 31 March.
+ANEW opened Sunday 25 February at Gallery 1855 and is on display from Wednesday 28 February until Thursday 29 March.